Last Updated on January 22, 2023

 Basilisk’s Stat Breakdown

-The Petrifying Gaze ability is what makes the Basilisk a frightening opponent for Tier-1 adventurers.
+The Petrifying Gaze ability is what makes the Basilisk a frightening opponent for low level adventurers.
 At lower levels, a DC 12 Constitution save is a bit risky for most characters.

+Petrify is a Constitution save.
 Barbarians and Fighters do have proficiency in Constitution saves, so they stand less of a chance of being turned to stone.
-That being said, most other classes do not have the bonus to Constitution, and for them, 12 is not a guaranteed pass.

-Averting your eyes makes you effectively blinded, so this ability can become a hassle very quickly.
+Averting your eyes is probably smart, but makes you effectively blinded.
 There are ways around this issue, however.
 Scroll down to see how to fight this monster effectively.

-It is also worth noting that 4d6 damage should make any Tier-1 player wince.
+It is also worth noting that its Bite attack will effectively do 4d6 damage.
+That should make any lower level player wince.

 The Basilisk’s Tactics